Head of Computer Science Miss N Mahomade

 Careers Leading on from Computer Science

-- As well as a stepping-stone to further study at A-level, completion of a computer science qualification offers a variety of exciting career pathways.
-These include, but are not limited to: software development, hardware engineering, network architect, web developer, security analyst and information research scientist.
+As well as a stepping-stone to further study at A-level, completion of a computer science qualification offers a variety of exciting career pathways.
+Computer science qualifications are clearly important for technology focused careers in software development, hardware engineering, network architect, web developer, security analyst and information research scientist, to name just some.
+However the logical thinking and problem solving skills developed and acquired in computer science provide a foundation for a wide variety of careers.

 - To view more information about our school Careers programme please click here.